github/codeql-dubbo-workshop/workshop.md

 If you already cloned the repo, `git pull` to get the latest changes.

 # Exercise 1: Find the Dubbo attack surface known to CodeQL

+- Find all sources in Dubbo codebase
+- Exclude those ones with paths matching */src/test/*
+- Select the source, enclosing class and source type

 You should get 10 results.